Frequently Asked Questions

 What if I know who I want as my roommate?

-If you are a new student and know who you want as a roommate, you must indicate who that person is on your Housing Agreement or on paperwork provided to you during the orientation session you attend.
-Additionally, make sure that person puts you down as their preference on their own Housing Agreement or orientation paperwork.
+New students who know who they want as a roommate, must indicate who that person is on the Housing Agreement or by submitting a request to the Residential Life Office in writing.
 Requests must be mutual to be honored.
+Requests made after completion of the Housing agreement will override a request submitted on the Housing Agreement.
 Returning students have the opportunity to select a roommate and housing each spring during the housing selection process (Housing Lottery.)

-When will I be notified of my roommate, hall, and room?
+When will I be able to see my campus housing information (name of my roommate, hall, and room)?

 What if I don't like my roommate?
 How will I get another one?

 While most students live well together, there are times when roommates do not get along.
-In these circumstances, students are encouraged to turn to their Resident Advisor for assistance.
-Additional resources include the Student Life Coordinator and other staff in the Residential Life Office.
-Several documents are available such as a roommate lifestyle survey and booklets that may provide insight to the challenges you face.
+In these circumstances, students are encouraged to turn to their Resident Assistant for assistance.
+Additional resources include the Residential Life Coordinator and other staff in the Residential Life Office.
 A room change is usually the last resort, taken only when it is clear that the roommates are unable to live together successfully.
-All room changes must be coordinated with assistance from your RA and/or SLC and are restricted by space-available issues.
+All room changes must be coordinated with assistance from your RA and/or RLC and are restricted by space-available issues.

 Questions About Rooms